gi-iitk/gi-iitk.github.io/academics.md

 * * *
 # Admissions
 Admissions are offered in M.Tech and PhD programs by Geoinformatics Laboratory, Department of Civil Engineering.
-For information regarding bachelor programs, please [click here](https://www.iitk.ac.in/ce/b-tech-program-in-civil-engineering).
+For information regarding the bachelor program, please [click here](https://www.iitk.ac.in/ce/b-tech-program-in-civil-engineering) and for details about the dual degree program, please [click here](https://www.iitk.ac.in/ce/dual-degree-programme-admissions).

 ## M.Tech Admission